franww/franww/README.md

 ## Hi there! 👋
+# <div align="center">🎉 About Me:</div>
+<strong>⟨ / ⟩ 🛠️ I always try to work on new things to make everything much easier_

+⟨ / ⟩ 🤝 I like to collaborate with someone on something new_

+⟨ / ⟩ 🍀 I'm always open to new things_

+⟨ / ⟩ 🌱 I'm currently learning new programming languages and doing what I enjoy the most_

+⟨ / ⟩ 💬 Ask me anything.
+I'm happy for every comment, it doesn't matter if it's positive or negative_

+⟨ / ⟩ &nbsp;❓ Fun fact, I still try to be as positive as possible.
+I do not lose hope in difficult situations and I am very patient_
 I'm Francisco Pinto, and I have a passion for programming.
 I enjoy building projects and exploring new technologies.
 I hope you find my work interesting and useful.
 Feel free to check out my repositories and connect with me!
 <div align="center">
   <a href="https://github.com/franww">